 The Johns Hopkins Center for AIDS Research (CFAR) provides pilot grants to faculty in the Schools of Public Health, Medicine, and Nursing to enable and support HIV/AIDS research projects.
 Junior faculty in other JHU schools are eligible to apply if the proposal meets all other criteria.
 The primary purpose of these awards is to strengthen the individual's ability to secure independent NIH research funding with foci on R- and K-series awards.
-The details of these pilot awards are described in this document.
+This document describes the details of these pilot awards.
+Please read it in its entirety.